Things to Know While Cycling

 Once the road has opened, however, the public is welcome to drive into the park and bike farther in than vehicles may drive.
 Day trips into the park require nothing more than the usual park entrance fee.
 Overnight cycling trips are possible, too, with a backcountry permit.

-Some former mining routes originate in the Kantishna area.
+Some former mining routes originate in the Kantishna area, at the western end of the park road.
 Most routes cross private lands.
 Because of the need to get permission from the landowner before using these routes, you may be able to use only a portion of them.
 You are responsible for not trespassing on private property.